IBM/ansible-role-infosvr/README.md

 Currently the deployment only caters for DB2 as the back-end, though works for both installing and configuring the bundled DB2 as well as configuring a pre-existing DB2.
 Either a full WebSphere Application Server Network Deployment configuration or a WebSphere Liberty Profile configuration will be installed (see variables below for more details); currently the role is not able to configure a pre-existing WebSphere installation.

+New to Ansible?
+This [simple introduction](https://cmgrote.github.io/ansible-tutorial/) might help.

 ## Requirements

 - Ansible v2.7